Chemical found in soap and toothpaste linked to osteoporosis

 Adults and the elderly

-In adults, vitamin D deficiency can cause fatigue and general aches and pains of various degrees of severity in the ribs, lower back, hips, pelvis, thighs, shin bones and feet.
-Hairline fractures - a small crack or bruise on the bone - are not uncommon.
+In adults, vitamin D deficiency can cause tiredness and general aches and pains of various degrees of severity in the ribs, lower back, hips, pelvis, thighs, shin bones and feet.
+Hairline fractures - a small crack or bruise on the bone - can happen.

 In more severe cases, poor vitamin D levels can result in osteomalacia, a condition in which bones become soft, weak and prone to breakage.
 Without sufficient vitamin D, the minerals that are needed to make bones strong are unable to enter, resulting in weak muscles and bone pain.

 Osteoporosis is a progressive condition that effects the elderly population the worst.
 Age UK warns of the dangers of poor vitamin D levels in the over-50s.
-It is thought that more than 1 in 3 women and 1 in 5 men in this age group will break a bone due to osteoporosis.
-PHE and NICE also caution of the increased risk of falls in older people, which can result in serious injury.
+It is thought that more than 1 in 2 women and 1 in 9 men in this age group will break a bone due to osteoporosis5.
+PHE and NICE also warn that there's an increased risk of falls in older people, which can result in serious injury.

 What makes someone more at risk?